ARM9/bass/doc/basics.md

 $[0-9a-f]+   hex
 ```

-Numbers may be prefixed with - or + if desired.
+Numbers may have either - or + as a prefix if desired.

-Numbers may also use ' as a digit separator.
+Numbers may also use ' as a separator between digits.
 For example:

 ```regex
 123'456'789  //same as 123456789